nens/threedi-docs/source/a_releasenotes_3di_api.rst

 More control over output files
 """"""""""""""""""""""""""""""

 - A new output file type has been introduced, *Customized results*.
-Like the *results_3di.nc* and *water_quality_results_3di.nc*, this file contains snapshots at each output time step; however, you can customize the contents of the file.
-You can limit the results to a spatial subset (area of interest) of your model domain, and to a subset of flow variables.
-This allows you to output e.g. water levels at the location of a stage gauging station at a very high temporal resolution, without creating huge output files.
+Like the *results_3di.nc* and *water_quality_results_3di.nc*, this file contains snapshots at each output time step.
+The advantage is that you can customize what is written to this file: limit the results to a specific area of interest, and/or to a subset of flow variables.
+This allows you to output e.g. water levels at the location of a stage gauging station at a very high temporal resolution, while keeping the output files small.
 Customized result files are available for both hydrodynamic and water quality results (threedi-api#2198, threedi-api#2199, nens/threedigrid#237).

 - A new category of simulation settings has been introduced: output settings (both for hydrodynamic and water quality outputs.
 This includes:

     - On/off switch for creating the results_3di.nc file (i.e. if you only want customized_results_3di.nc)

     - On/off switch for creating the water_quality_results_3di.nc file (i.e. if you only want customized_water_quality_results_3di.nc)
     - Start time and end time for the results_3di.nc and customized_results_3di.nc files, for if you are only interested in a specific temporal part of your hydrodynamic simulation results

     - Start time and end time for the water_quality_results_3di.nc and customized_water_quality_results_3di.nc files, for if you are only interested in a specific temporal part of your water quality results

     - Switching between single precision or double precision outputs for each results file.

 Database schema 300